caiogbb/Appsilon_test/README.md

 **Deploy Biodiversity Analysis Shiny App to shinyapps.io, to access the deployment see:**: https://gx1jfd-caio-balieiro.shinyapps.io/BioApp/

-**The App was deployed on Amazon Web Service (AWS), to access the deployment see:**: http://3.144.225.25:3838/Appsilon_test/

 ## Business and Technical requirements (Main task)

 - [x] Presented an application capable of searching for species by their vernacular name and scientific name.